Did you know there are certain ways you can train that will ignite a larger testosterone response allowing for greater muscle growth and performance?

 - Train upper body at least twice a week

 - Train legs no more than once a week to keep hormonal stress to a minimum.
 Squats don’t increase testosterone levels or androgen density.
 Multiple Leg sessions may actually hinder your performance during upper body sessions.

 Yes, increasing androgen density will result in more muscle growth.
 One of the easiest ways to increase androgen receptor activity is with resistance training.
 Let’s not get carried away with just increasing androgen receptors activity and instead we should focus more on increasing our resting testosterone levels.

 Should we cater our workout to improve receptor activity?

-To be honest if you do so the results might not be that dramatic.
-So I would suggest to sticking to what you are doing if it is working for you or just to stick to what you enjoy.
+To be honest, if you do so the results might not be that dramatic.
+So I would suggest sticking to what you are doing if it is working for you or just to stick to what you enjoy.
 Just take in consideration of following 3 tips.

 - Always ensure you have enough rest days to fully recover.

 - You always include upper body compound movements in your workouts.
 Working at a medium rep range and,